 At some point in the future, I’ll create some customized backgrounds.
 The goal is to make them interchangeable so that I can have more options when I take photos.

-In this step, I put together a really quick and simple temporary background.
+In this step, I put together a very quick and simple temporary background.
 This was made from a few pieces of scrap wood and some recycled pallets.

 I added a piece of 1/4 in. thick white hardboard for the back of the photo box.
 This allows me to use it as a backdrop and it creates the option of standing the light box on its back in the occasion I need an overhead shot.